 Notice about SofTest: Students taking exams on laptop must download and install the SofTest exam-taking program.
-The Computer Center will email information to all students about the procedures for doing this.
-You may also find this information at http://www.kentlaw.iit.edu/current-students/information-technology/exams.
+You will receive information from the Computer Center about when and how to do this.
 Even though you do not need to submit an Exam Method Registration form to use your laptop for exams, you do need to download and install SofTest.
 In addition, you must download the new version of SofTest even if you have an older version from a prior semester.
 You cannot use older versions of the program - you must have the new version of SofTest.
 This includes first-year students who took a midterm exam on SofTest - you will need to download the new version for final exams.

 Unless a professor specifies otherwise, SofTest is configured to lock students out of other programs and services on their computers for the duration of the exam.
 This means that, unless a professor specifically authorizes access, students will not have access to notes, outlines, or other materials stored on their hard drive or the network.